VoxeLibre/VoxeLibre/mods/ITEMS/mcl_lectern/README.txt

 ---
 # VoxeLibre-Lectern
 ---
 A ground up creation of a lectern to be used in VoxeLibre.
-Requires Minetest and VoxeLibre.
+Requires Luanti and VoxeLibre.
 ---

 Created by Michieal (FaerRaven) @ DateTime: 01/07/2023 (07JAN2023)